 A swift-skating defenceman whose powerful shot earned him the nickname 'Gus' and a Stanley Cup ring with the storied Montreal Canadiens.

-Gaston Gingras carved out a solid NHL career with his legs and his slap shot.
-The smooth-skating defenceman broke into the league with the Montreal Canadiens, but his path to regular duty was blocked by the team's depth.
-A trade to the Toronto Maple Leafs gave him more ice time to showcase his offensive instincts from the blue line.
-His journey came full circle when he returned to Montreal in the mid-80s, contributing to the Canadiens' 1986 Stanley Cup championship.
-While not a superstar, Gingras was a reliable professional for a decade, known for his speed and a hard shot that made him a threat on the power play.
+Gaston Gingras broke into the NHL with the Montreal Canadiens, but the team's depth blocked his path to regular duty.
+A trade to the Toronto Maple Leafs gave the smooth-skating defenceman more ice time to showcase his offensive instincts from the blue line.
+He returned to Montreal in the mid-80s and contributed to the Canadiens' 1986 Stanley Cup championship.
+Gingras played a decade in the NHL as a reliable professional.
+His speed and hard slap shot made him a threat on the power play.

 1946–1964